arangodb/docs-hugo/site/content/3.11/arangograph/deployments/_index.md

 - Sharded deployments are suitable when your data set is larger than a single node.
 The data will be sharded across multiple nodes.

-- Developer deployments are suitable when you want to try out ArangoDB without the need for high availability or scalability.
+- Single Server deployments are suitable when you want to try out ArangoDB without the need for high availability or scalability.
 The deployment will contain a single server only.
 Your data will not be replicated and your deployment can be restarted at any time.

+{{< info >}}
+Before you begin configuring your deployment, you first need to select the provider and region in the Location section.
+{{< /info >}}

 #### OneShard